What Are the Best Public Datasets for Machine Learning?

 There are many ships and boats in the oceans, and it is impossible to manually keep track of what everyone is doing.
 That is why, it has been suggested to develop a system that can identify illegal fishing activities through satellite and Geolocation data.
 Witch the Catching Illegal Fishing dataset, The Global Fishing Watch is offering real-time data for free, that can be used to build the system.

-Bear in mind, that we have included interesting data sets for all skill levels and many different parts of machine learning research, however, there might be other, more specific datasets that also work for you.
+That was our list of public datasets for machine learning projects.
+Bear in mind, that we have included interesting datasets for all skill levels and many different parts of machine learning research, however, there might be other, more specific datasets that also work for you.

 Machine Learning for Beginners